 What Are Tricyclic Antidepressants?

-Because their use has fallen out of favor, even the most common tricyclic antidepressants on the market are not well-known to the general population.
+Because their use has fallen out of favor, even the most common drugs from the tricyclic antidepressants list above are not well-known to the general population.
 In some cases, users who require tricyclic antidepressant drugs may struggle to find a local pharmacy that stocks them.

 - Tension headaches